liadbrom/pc-home-assignment/README.md

 ## Development server

+Clone the repo locally and run `npm install`.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding